-Housing Accommodation: Casa Santa Lucia Filippini (included as part of the program fee; click here to learn about the location)
+Housing Accommodation: Casa Santa Lucia Filippini (included as part of the program fee; click here to learn about the location - 2023 cohort)

-Excursions: All 15 group excursions are included as part of the program fee (see the itinerary for details)
+Excursions: All 15 group excursions are included as part of the program fee (see the itinerary for details - 2023 cohort)

 Meals: All breakfasts provided as well as 5 special group meals

-Airport Transfers: Private coach provided to all students (as part of the program fee) to transport group upon arrival and departure from Rome between Fiuminico Airport and Casa Santa Lucia Filippini as well as between Seton Hall University and John F. Kennedy International Airport.
+Airport Transfers: Private coach provided to all students (as part of the program fee) to transport group upon arrival and departure from Rome between Fiumicino Airport and Casa Santa Lucia Filippini as well as between Seton Hall University and John F. Kennedy International Airport.
 (2023 cohort)

 Health Insurance: International Health Insurance included for all students as part of the program fee, click here to see that policy thru GeoBlue

-Eligibility: With the exception of Honors Program students (who take Colloquia instead of Core) every first year student who maintains a minimum 2.5 GPA and is not on disciplinary probation level 2 or higher is eligible for Rome Connection.
+Eligibility: Every first year student who maintains a minimum 3.0 GPA and is not on disciplinary probation level 2 or higher is eligible for Rome Connection.
+(2024 cohort)

 The Andiamo Series

-Participating students have the opportunity to mix and mingle with classmates across various sections of Rome Connection at special events during their Spring semester and learn even more about the city they'll be exploring with the Andiamo Series!
-The following sessions will be open to all Rome Connection students during the Spring semester.
+Participating students have the opportunity to mix and mingle with classmates at special sessions during their first year and learn even more about the city they'll be exploring with the Andiamo Series!
+The following is just a sampling of some of the sessions that students will experience.

 Eat and Drink Like the Romans Do: Students learn about the fundamentals of Roman cuisine, the cultures surrounding it and how to best navigate some of the tourist pitfalls while experiencing the best of what the Eternal City has to offer.